artsy/artsy.github.io/_posts/2018-08-30-pair-programming.markdown

 GIT_COMMITTER_EMAIL='ash@artsymail.com'
 ```

-Now we just have to remember to use `git duet-commit` instead of `git commit` for our work.
+Now you just have to remember to use `git duet-commit` instead of `git commit` for our work.
 If you forget, you can
 use `git duet-commit --amend` to overwrite the last commit with a duet commit instead.

 ## Where to go from here?

 Pair-programming is a fantastic way to collaborate.
 If your organization hasn't incorporated it yet, I would highly recommend doing so.
 At Artsy, we've been experimenting with pair-programming for quite a long time, but this is only the start.
 We haven't figured out the form of pair-programming that works best for us, and it'll probably never end (and it's a good thing).
 There are also a lot more to think about that didn't get into this blog post, such as mental model one should have while pairing and techniques that keep you focused.
 We will re-visit once we gain more feedback and iterate on our pairing process.

+If you're looking to find more resources on pair programming

+- Joe Moore's [Remote Pair Programming][rpp] is a great place to start.
+He's been working at Pivotal Labs for over a decade.
+- Tuple’s [Pair Programming Guide][ppg] is a good work in progress at centralizing a lot of information.

 [christina-thompson]: https://medium.com/artsy-blog/what-it-feels-like-to-work-in-a-supportive-environment-for-female-engineers-3c994a001007
 [extreme-explained]: https://www.goodreads.com/book/show/67833.Extreme_Programming_Explained